DhruvPetluri/Report-Scraper/README.md

 - Enter the company name in the web interface.
 - The application scrapes and downloads relevant PDFs.
+- financial_statement.py extracts financial statements.
-- Extracted financial statements are stored in the `output/` directory.
+- Extracted financial statements are stored in the `extracted_statements/` directory.

 ## Future Enhancements